RIA’s AGA Committee Continues to Empower RIA members

 Restorers at one time or another have experienced industry partners overstepping their roles and attempting to influence the way restorers do their jobs.
 RIA’s Advocacy and Government Affairs Committee, or AGA, continues to expand its efforts to empower RIA members by providing peer reviewed industry position statements to address these challenging situations.

-Two new pricing position statements on the following challenges will be released in August:
+Two new pricing position statements on the following challenges have been released:

 Pricing Position Statement #3 - Adjusters Dictating Restoration Charges

 Pricing Position Statement #4 - Denial of Charges for the "Cost of Doing Business"